 - Lampshade Hanging: Everyone in the film reacts to Wanda's/Kathy Ireland's voice.
 It stops being anything other than kinda mean-spirited pretty quickly.

 - Nerd Glasses: Wanda haz em.
-Losing them midway through the film doesn't hamper her in any way, and she doesn't replace them after escaping.
+Losing them midway through the film doesn't hamper her in any way, and she never replaces them afterward.
 It isn't clear at all why she even has the things except because the film vainly tries to make Kathy Ireland look nebbishy and unattractive.

 - The ridiculous and inconsistent Australian accent employed by Gus.

 - Also, while lying drugged on a table, Wanda loses that annoying squeaky voice for a while and starts talking a bit seductively in Ireland's real (though still rather high-pitched) voice.